99942 Apophis: 2013-2015 refinement

-2015 observations

-As of January 2019, Apophis had not been observed since 2015, mostly because its orbit has kept it very near the Sun from the perspective of Earth.
+Incorporating early 2015 observations, the April 12, 2068, impact probability was 6.7 in a million (1 in 150,000), and the asteroid had a cumulative 9 in a million (1 in 110,000) chance of impacting Earth before 2106.
+After 2015, its orbit kept it near the Sun from the perspective of Earth, precluding telescopic observations.
 It was not further than 60 degrees from the Sun between April 2014 and December 2019.
-With the early 2015 observations, the April 12, 2068, impact probability was 6.7 in a million (1 in 150,000), and the asteroid had a cumulative 9 in a million (1 in 110,000) chance of impacting Earth before 2106.

-2020–21 observations
+2020–2021 observations

-No observations of Apophis were made between January 2015 and February 2019, and then observations started occurring regularly in January 2020.
+No observations of Apophis were made between January 2015 and February 2019 but observations began again in January 2020.
 In March 2020, astronomers David Tholen and Davide Farnocchia measured the acceleration of Apophis due to the Yarkovsky effect for the first time, significantly improving the prediction of its orbit past the 2029 flyby.
-Tholen and Farnocchia found that the Yarkovsky effect caused Apophis to drift by about 170 meters per year.
-In late 2020, Apophis approached the Earth again.
-It passed 0.11265 AU from Earth on March 6, 2021, brightening to +15 mag at the time.
-Radar observations of Apophis were planned at Goldstone in March 2021.
+Tholen and Farnocchia found that the Yarkovsky effect causes the semi-major axis to decrease by about 170 metres per year, causing an increase in ecliptic longitude that is quadratic in time.
+In late 2020 Apophis approached the Earth and passed 0.11265 AU from Earth on March 6, 2021, brightening to +15 mag at that time.
+Radar observations of Apophis were carried out at Goldstone in March 2021.
 The asteroid has been observed by NEOWISE (between December 2020 and April 2021) and by NEOSSat (in January 2021).

+These observations showed that the impact parameter ζ (basically how far behind Earth Apophis would pass if it were not deflected by the gravitational pull of Earth) in 2029 will be about 47,363 km, less than the earlier nominal value of 47,659 km by 296 km because of the Yarkovsky effect.
+This means that Apophis will not hit Earth in the coming century, in particular avoiding the keyhole 212.14 km below nominal that would have led to a collision in 2068.

-Apophis was the target of an observing campaign by IAWN, resulting in the collection of light curves, spectra, and astrometry.
+Apophis was the target of an observing campaign by the International Asteroid Warning Network, resulting in the collection of light curves, spectra, and astrometry.
 The observations were used to practice and coordinate the response to an actual impact threat.
+Ignoring all earlier observations, the estimated probability of an impact in 2029 reached 16 percent before going down to zero.

 On February 21, 2021, Apophis was removed from the Sentry Risk Table, as an impact in the next 100 years was finally ruled out.